 Key takeaways

-Your DPO has led privacy programs across 100+ organizations including companies handling sensitive educational and children's data
+- Your Data Protection Officer (DPO) has led privacy programs across 100+ organizations including companies handling sensitive educational and children’s data

 Why EdTech privacy is different